alchemz/CarND-P3/writeup.md

 Third, I used the LeNet Network architecture.
 - Here's a [link of my third attempt result](https://www.youtube.com/watch?v=Zf5BX9LkMTw&feature=youtu.be)

-Third, I applied the NVIDIA Model, mainly because this is designed for self-driving cars.
+Finally, I applied the NVIDIA Model, mainly because this is designed for self-driving cars.
 - Here's a [link of my final attempt result](https://www.youtube.com/watch?v=dkpp-7_lKFU&feature=youtu.be) For the final attempt with NVIDIA model, the car could completely drive on the lane under autonomous mode.
 Under some circumstance, when off-centered, the car could also drive back to the center.